 - 1. Six members of the CEC shall be appointed under the procedure established by this article by the parties that were registered by the CEC Chairperson independently or through an electoral bloc for participation in the Parliamentary Elections, which were granted the mandates of members of the Parliament of Georgia under Article 125(4-9) of this Law, and which set up a Parliamentary faction. - 2.
-Parties defined in paragraph 1 of this article shall appoint a CEC member (members) under the following procedure: - a) the number of votes received by a party list shall be multiplied by 6 and divided by the sum of the number of votes received by the parties defined in this article.
-The whole part of the figure obtained shall be the number of the CEC members that a party may appoint, unless otherwise determined by this article; - b) to determine the number of votes received by a party which is represented in the Parliament of Georgia by the faction and which participated in the elections through an electoral bloc, for the purposes of this article, the number of votes received by the electoral bloc shall be divided by the number of parties included in the electoral bloc. - [1.
+Parties determined by paragraph 1 of this article shall appoint a CEC member (members) under the following procedure: - a) the number of votes received by a party list shall be multiplied by 6 and divided by the sum of the number of votes received by the parties determined in this article.
+The whole part of the figure obtained shall be the number of the CEC members that a party may appoint.
+A party shall not have the right to appoint more than 3 members of the CEC; - b) to determine the number of votes received by a party which participated in the elections through an electoral bloc, for the purposes of this article, the number of votes received by the electoral bloc shall be divided by the number of parties included in the electoral bloc. - [1.
 Six members of the CEC shall be appointed under the procedure established by this article by the parties that were registered by the CEC Chairperson for participation in the Parliamentary Elections, which were granted the mandates of members of the Parliament of Georgia under Article 125(4, 5 and 9) of this Law and which set up a parliamentary faction. - 2.
 When a CEC member (members) is appointed by parties defined in paragraph 1 of this article, the number of votes received by a party list shall be multiplied by 6 and divided by the sum of the number of votes received by the parties defined in this article.
-The whole part of the figure obtained shall be the number of the CEC members that a party may appoint, unless otherwise determined by this article.
-(Shall become effective upon recognition of the authority of the Parliament of Georgia elected in the next Parliamentary Elections of Georgia)]
+The whole part of the figure obtained shall be the number of the CEC members that a party may appoint.
+A party shall not have the right to appoint more than 3 members of the CEC.
+(Shall become effective from 1 January 2024)]